The 2016-2017 school year marks St. John's Episcopal Parish Day School's 66th year of educational excellence.

 The School was founded in September 1951 by Father C. W. Brickman, then Rector of St. John's Parish, making St. John's the oldest Episcopal school in Central Florida and the second oldest in the state.
 In 1954, Father George Burchill became the School's first full time Headmaster.
 He retired in December 1992, after 38 years of service.

-Early in 2000, steps were taken to create the School's first Board of Trustees and to establish a separate non-profit corporation for the School.
-Corporate ownership of the campuses and facilities was settled on the members of the Parish Vestry.
+Early in 2000, steps were taken to create the School's first Board of Trustees.
 The new Board of Trustees began its service in July 2000.
 During the ensuing school year, a comprehensive Strategic Plan was developed and adopted unanimously by the Board of Trustees and ratified unanimously by the Parish Vestry.

 Gordon R. Rode was appointed Headmaster on July 1, 2005.
-During the 2008-2009 school year, the Board of Trustees developed a new five-year Strategic Plan which took into account the growth in enrollment from 400 to 600 students that began in 2001.
-In September 2012, the Board of Trustees revised the Mission and Philosophy of the School and is now working to update the Strategic Plan to consider academic program, extra-curricular, technology, and facilities needs for the next five years and beyond.
+During the 2008-2009 school year, the Board of Trustees developed a new five-year Strategic Plan which took into account the growth in enrollment from 400 to nearly 600 students that began in 2001.

 Robert S. Stephens was appointed Head of School on July 1, 2014, and under his leadership, the School continues to move forward creating excellence in education.
 In September 2015, the School purchased the property adjacent to the Middle School and plans a renovation and expansion project to take place over the next five years.